FAQs

 • Do pavers let water through the cracks?

-Though a common misconception, concrete paver driveways do not allow water to drain through the cracks.
-A concrete paver driveway will drain water much like a standard concrete or asphalt driveway.
-However, Pavire does offer an optional installation approach called a permeable paver system, which offers a complete drainage solution to minimize water run-off.
+Contrary to popular belief, standard concrete paver driveways don't allow water to drain through the cracks.
+They drain water similarly to conventional concrete or asphalt driveways.
+However, Pavire does offer an optional permeable paver system specifically designed to provide complete drainage and reduce water runoff.

 • What do I do about oil drops on my pavers?